|

 of a dress by using different accessories.
 These belts, accented with

-a single or double rosette, are sturdy enough to support a reticule or
+a single rosette, are sturdy enough to support a reticule or

 CROCHETED